tnrusso/covid-catcher/README.md

 ### Tim
 - Create navigation bar with links to the home, articles, faq, statistics and questionnaire page
-- Routing to direct users to different pages using the navigation bar
+- Routing to direct users to different pages when the user clicks a link on the navigation bar
 - Route user to a "does not exist" page when user redirects themself to an nonexistent page
 - Front end for FAQ page + CSS styling
 - Front end for Article page + CSS styling